-In this example, we need to make the keyword "context definition file" more prominent in the content, or drag it below the keyword "guideline" so that "guideline" has a higher priority.
+In this example, you would want to make the keyword "specific context" more prominent in the content.
+You could also drag it below the keyword "guideline" so that "guideline" has a higher priority.

 |2) Red prominence warning||The keyword that's two places higher in priority has a lower prominence score than this one.|

-In this example, we need to make the keyword "context definition file" more prominent in the content, or drag it below the keyword "context" so that "context" has a higher priority.
+In this example, you would want to make the keyword "specific context" more prominent in the content.
+You could also drag it below the keyword "context" so that "context" has a higher priority.

 |3) Red count warning||The count is zero, so it looks like this target keyword is completely missing from the content.|

-In this example, we need to add the keyword "rule" at least once in the content.
+In this example, you would want to add the keyword "rule" at least once in the content.

-Remember that we stopped the terms "rule" as in "style rule."
+Remember that we've stopped the term "rule" as in "style rule"?
 Instead, we say "guideline."
-But of course we expect most of our customers to enter "rule" as a search term when looking for help on anything related to style or grammar guidelines (formerly "rules").
+But of course we expected some people to enter "rule" as a search term when looking for help on anything related to style or grammar guidelines.
 If we don't include those terms in our content somehow, people will have trouble finding it.

-The following illustration shows the discovered and targeted keywords for help article about content-specific guidelines.
+The following image targeted keywords for the help article about content-specific guidelines.

-We've highlighted some important keyword metrics in the targeted keywords list.
+You can see some important findability issues in the targeted keywords list.

-- The prominence of our top keyword is 0.
+- The prominence of our top keyword "specific content" is 0.